 Deeth Williams Wall LLP is an innovative, entrepreneurial law firm, dedicated to helping clients develop, protect and commercialize all types of intellectual property and technology.
-Its partners specialize in all aspects of intellectual property and technology law, with particular expertise in information technology and health care.
-The firm’s clients include Canadian and international leaders in the information technology, telecommunications, pharmaceutical, biotechnology, health care, financial services, oil and gas, franchising, consumer products and food and beverage industries.
-Deeth Williams Wall lawyers combine legal expertise with an intimate knowledge of the client’s business.
+Its partners specialize in all aspects of intellectual property and technology law, with particular expertise in information technology, privacy and health care.
+The firm’s clients include Canadian and international leaders in the information technology, pharmaceutical, biotechnology, health care, financial services, oil and gas, franchising, consumer products and food and beverage industries.
+DWW lawyers combine legal expertise with an intimate knowledge of the client’s business.
 The firm’s goal is to ensure that the legal rights of its clients are protected, while adding value to their businesses.
-Meeting the client’s need for personal, experienced, hands-on, timely and cost effective advice is always the top priority.
+Meeting the client’s need for personal, experienced, hands-on, timely and cost-effective advice is always the top priority.

 PRINCIPAL PRACTICE AREAS

-Information Technology: (Contacts: Amy-Lynne Williams, James Kosa, Richard Austin) Deeth Williams Wall advises creators, owners and users of information technology, on all aspects of developing, acquiring, protecting and commercializing technology.
-The firm deals with transactions and issues involving privacy, outsourcing, networks, licensing, consulting services, technology transfer, joint ventures, electronic publishing, multimedia, electronic commerce and dispute resolution.
+Information Technology: (Contacts: Amy-Lynne Williams, Richard Austin) DWW advises creators, owners and users of information technology, on all aspects of developing, acquiring, protecting and commercializing technology and deals with transactions and issues involving privacy, outsourcing, networks, licensing, technology transfer, publishing, multimedia, electronic commerce and dispute resolution.
 The firm’s clients include both producers and users of technology, as well as other legal, financial and technical professionals who provide products and services to the information technology industry.

-Intellectual Property: (Contacts: Gervas Wall, Patents and Copyright; Marijo Coates, Trademarks) The firm advises clients on clearance, protection and enforcement of patents, trademarks, copyright, industrial designs, trade secrets and use of regulatory processes to derive optimal benefits from their intellectual property.
+Intellectual Property: (Contacts: Gervas Wall, Patents and Copyright; Marijo Coates, Gary Daniel, Trade-marks) The firm advises clients on clearance, protection and enforcement of patents, trade-marks, copyright, industrial designs, trade secrets and use of regulatory processes to derive optimal benefits from their intellectual property.
 The firm advises in the negotiation of all forms of agreements to commercialize intellectual property, including licences, acquisitions, franchises and joint ventures.

-Litigation: (Contacts: Doug Deeth, Gervas Wall, Kavita Ramamoorthy) The firm’s litigators represent clients in contractual disputes, infringement actions, oppositions and administrative hearings.
+Litigation: (Contacts: Doug Deeth, Gary Daniel, Gervas Wall) The firm’s litigators represent clients in contractual disputes, infringement actions, oppositions and administrative hearings.
 The firm has the capability to act quickly and effectively in judicial review proceedings and other urgent matters.
 The firm also represents clients in arbitration and mediation proceedings.

-Douglas N. Deeth: Recognized in international reviews, including The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada, as one of Canada’s leading intellectual property and IP litigation lawyers.
-Practice combines extensive litigation experience with expertise in product acquisition and licensing, particularly in the pharmaceutical area.
-Advises on clearance, protection and enforcement of intellectual property rights; appears before the FCC and the Ontario courts.
-Former member of the Executive of the CBA(O) Intellectual Property Section; current President of FICPI Canada; member of the IPIC, AIPLA, AIPPI and FICPI.
-Called to the Ontario Bar (1976) and Registered Patent and Trademark Agent and Professional Engineer in the province of Ontario.
+Douglas N. Deeth: Recognized in international reviews, including The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada, as one of Canada’s Leading Intellectual Property and IP Litigation lawyers.
+Practice combines extensive litigation experience with expertise product acquisition and licensing, particularly in the pharmaceutical area.
+Served as a Director of a number of start-up pharma companies.
+Advises clients on clearance, protection and enforcement of intellectual property rights; appears before the Federal Court and the Ontario courts.
+President of FICPI, the International Federation of Intellectual Property Attorneys, and former President of FICPI’s Communications Commission.
+Former member of the executive of the CBA(O) intellectual property section; past president of FICPI Canada; member of the IPIC, AIPLA, AIPPI and FICPI.
+Has lectured on IP issues at McGill, McMaster and University of Toronto, and spoken at national and international meetings on current IP issues.
+Graduate of U of Waterloo (engineering) and U of Toronto (law).
+Called to the Ontario Bar (1976) and is a Registered Patent and Trademark Agent.

-Gervas W. Wall: Gervas’s practice extends from the prosecution of patent and trademark applications to intellectual property litigation.
+Gervas W. Wall: Gervas’s practice extends from the prosecution of patent and trade-mark applications to intellectual property litigation.
 He appears in the courts of the Province of Ontario, the Federal Court of Canada and before the Trade-marks Opposition Board and Patent Appeal Board.
 Gervas has over 30 years of experience in litigation in intellectual property and information technology, including trials and injunctions.
 He advises on complex licensing issues and has acted as special intellectual property counsel in major corporate transactions and to international organizations.
-Gervas is a member of the CBA and intellectual property organizations including AIPPI and AIPLA.
-He is a fellow of the IPIC and teaches the annual patent agent tutorials.
+Gervas is a fellow of the IPIC and teaches the annual patent agent tutorials.
 Gervas writes and speaks regularly on intellectual property matters, including patent protection, licensing and security interests in intellectual property.
 He was called to the Ontario Bar in 1981 and is a Registered Patent and Trademark Agent.